swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/MEETING.md

 ## Potential Ideas

-I tried different interfaces to see what their effect is on building validations.
+I tried different interfaces to see what their effect is on building validators.

 ### Error reporter

-If we stick with the error reporter approach we should at least narrow down the input that is validated by a Validator.
+If we stick with the error reporter approach we should at least narrow down the input that is validated by a validator.

 #### Step 1